*When you buy a product through our links below, we may earn money from our affiliate partners to help support the site. Learn more here.*

 Zero waste means sending nothing to the landfill.
 Is that even possible!?
 Very fair question especially given that most people fill up at least a 65-gallon trash can each week to be picked up by their local waste management.

 The entire goal of the zero waste movement is to have a circular economy that no longer relies on the current system of production, use, and disposal.
 We, and the others in the movement, prefer the Plaine Products replacement: Refill, Reuse, Rejoice!
+You can check out our full Plaine Products review for more insights into the environmentally friendly company.

 Long story short, zero waste means we have the opportunity to phase out landfills.
 Pretty cool, right?